saisharan0103/project_pilot/README.md

 - pnpm or npm for installing dependencies
 - Access to a Supabase project
 - API keys for any integrated AI services (provided via environment variables)
+- A Clerk account and API keys for authentication

 After cloning, install dependencies and set up your environment variables in a local `.env` file before running the development server.
 See `.env.example` for the required variable names.